 Succulently put, marketers and sales representatives might often borrow each other’s campaign methods, but their game plans are vastly different.

 Technically, marketing and sales target the same audience, but the scope of their leads varies in size.

 A marketer uses multiple mediums to capture a broad crowd.

 The sales team limits its focus to site visitors and customers only.

-Say, if 100 people explore your website daily, statistically, 56 would be merely curious leads, 40 might be interested in your product, and hardly three convert into paying customers.
+Say, if 100 people explored your website daily, statistically, 56 would be merely curious leads.
+40 might be interested in your product, and hardly three would convert into paying customers.

 Marketing campaigns attract those 100 generic leads to identify the 40 MQL (marketing qualified leads).
-The sales team put all their energy on 40 MQL to grab the three gems.
+The sales team put all their energy into 40 MQL to grab the three gems.